cgguerra/live-laugh-laos/_posts/2023-10-29-birthdayboat.md

 ---
 layout: post
 title: Awk Pansaa
-categories: [Buddhism, art, culture, holiday, sights]
+categories: [Buddhism, art, culture, holiday, sights, special celebration]
 ---

 Today I went to Phou Si, the Traditional Arts and Ethnology Center, the Night Market, and several wats.
 I also took a riverboat cruise on the Mekong with all the Fulbrighters, Princeton in Asia Fellows, and Luce Fellows to celebrate Christina P.'s birthday.
 Tonight is Awk Pansaa, the end of Buddhist Lent.